nesfvillar/jFoil/README.md

 Easily create and plot airfoils using the Joukowsky transformation.

-(WIP) It also uses the potential flow model to characterize and plot the foil's performance at different angles of attack.
+It also uses the potential flow model to characterize and plot the foil's performance at different angles of attack.

 <p align="center">
     <br>